etais-ee/etais-web/using/self_service.md

 ![Adding a VM - step 4](../images/project-vm-add-form-step4.jpg)

 Selecting VM flavor will also update "System volume size" with the option to override it manually (to a higher custom value).
-Data volume is always provisioned with a VM, and its size can be customized and incremented in 1GB steps.
-System volume must be at least 10GB, whereas System volume and Data volume must be equal to or less than VPC’s total Storage.
+The size of "Data Volume" can be customized and incremented in 1GB steps.
+"System volume" must be at least 10GB, whereas "System volume" and "Data volume" must be equal to or less than VPC’s total Storage.

 ![Adding a VM - step 5](../images/project-vm-add-form-step5.jpg)